Shayne13/Dime224W/README.md

 RECIPIENTS:
-  year INTEGER,                // The election cycle this particular campaign was for rid TEXT,                    // A unique ID assigned to each recipient that lasts across cycles and campaigns party INTEGER,               // 1 if GOP, 2 if Dem, 3 if other (indepedent, 3rd party, whatever) seat TEXT,                   // The office being sought (e.g. presidency, US Senate, State House) district VARCHAR(8),         // A code for the candidate's district incumb INTEGER,              // 1 if incumbent, 0 if challenger cfs REAL,                    // Overall candidate CFscore cfsdyn REAL,                 // CFscore for that particular election cycle, assuming contributor ideologies never change gender INTEGER,              // 1 if female, 0 if male winner INTEGER,              // 1 if won, 0 if lost primary INTEGER,             // 1 if participated in primary, 0 otherwise districtpartisanship REAL,   // Kernell's (2009) measurement of district partisanship for current cycle indistrict REAL,             // Proportion of donations coming from donors within the district instate REAL,                // Proportion of donations coming from donors within the state
+  year INTEGER,                // The election cycle this particular campaign was for rid TEXT,                    // A unique ID assigned to each recipient that lasts across cycles and campaigns party INTEGER,               // 1 if Dem, 2 if GOP, 3 if other (indepedent, 3rd party, whatever) seat TEXT,                   // The office being sought (e.g. presidency, US Senate, State House) district VARCHAR(8),         // A code for the candidate's district incumb INTEGER,              // 0 if open seat, 1 if incumbent, 2 if challenger, -1 if empty cell cfs REAL,                    // Overall candidate CFscore cfsdyn REAL,                 // CFscore for that particular election cycle, assuming contributor ideologies never change numgivers INTEGER,           // Total number of donations received gender INTEGER,              // 0 if organization or unknown (U), 1 if female (F), 2 if male (M) primary INTEGER,             // 1 if participated in primary 0 otherwise winner INTEGER,              // 1 if won, 0 if lost districtpartisanship REAL,   // Kernell's (2009) measurement of district partisanship for current cycle indistrict REAL,             // Proportion of donations coming from donors within the district instate REAL,                // Proportion of donations coming from donors within the state